frankframework/frank-flow/README.md

 ### ⌨ Editor

 While the Flow can help you manipulate your adapter, there are still some people that want some more control or are used to editing the adapter in XML-code.
-The Editor had a lot of features similar to Visual Studio Code because it is based on the [Monaco Editor](https://microsoft.github.io/monaco-editor/)
+The Editor has a lot of features similar to Visual Studio Code because it is based on the [Monaco Editor](https://microsoft.github.io/monaco-editor/)

 ### 🔁 Hybrid